 A Jamaican Revivalist tradition called Pukumina—more structured than Obeah in belief and practice, with numerous churches and congregations—is practiced in most major U.S. cities today.
-Like mainland black North American Christianity, Jamaican Revivalism is much more likely to be described as “African” by outsiders than by insiders, though there are many parallels between Jamaican Revivalist movements and West African cultures.
+Like mainland Black North American Christianity, Jamaican Revivalism is much more likely to be described as “African” by outsiders than by practitioners themselves, though there are many parallels between Jamaican Revivalist movements and West African cultures.
 Various Jamaican Revivalist practices recall West African and Haitian religions.
 For example, each of the various spirits venerated in Revivalism is said to prefer specific foods, colors, and music.
 Recalling Haitian Vodou, Pukumina ceremonial space includes the “ritual architecture” of a central pole, to which Jamaicans add a basin of water used for spirit-channelling.
 This apparatus stands at the center of the sacred space, whether it be in the backyard or in a special meeting hall.
-Drumming and dancing culminate in trances and contact between the worshippers and the spirits who bring about divine healing or divine inspiration.
-In the Revivalist traditions, however, it is often said to be the Holy Spirit who “possesses” the devotees, or the spirits of Biblical figures such as the prophet Jeremiah and the apostle Peter.
+Drumming and dancing culminate in trances and contact between the practitioners and the spirits who bring about divine healing or divine inspiration.
+In the Revivalist traditions, however, it is often said to be the Holy Spirit who “mounts” the devotees, or the spirits of Biblical figures such as the prophet Jeremiah and the apostle Peter.

 The most famous Jamaican religion is undoubtedly Rastafarianism, a complex spiritual and political movement that emerged in Jamaica during the depression years of the 1930s.
 It combined inspirational Jamaican folk Christianity with pan-Africanist sentiments inspired by Marcus Garvey’s United Negro Improvement Association.
 In repudiating British colonialism, Rastafarians were inspired by Ethiopia, noted as the one land of Africa mentioned in the Bible.
 Ethiopia’s 20th century emperor Haile Selassie, “the Lion of Judah,” was believed by Rastafarians to be the 225th king of biblical Ethiopia; they took Haile Selassie’s name, Ras Tafari, the “Prince of Tafari Province,” as their own.
 Garvey’s dream of a return to Africa became the Rastafarian dream as well, and some Rastafarians have indeed settled in Ethiopia, Ghana, and Zaire.

-Rastafarians interpret the Old Testament as the history of the black people and as a prophetic key to understanding events in the modern world.
+Rastafarians interpret the Old Testament as the history of the Black people and as a prophetic key to understanding events in the modern world.
 They see themselves as successors to the biblical prophets and, like devotees of Jamaican Revivalist movements, often speak as the present-day voices of biblical prophets such as Moses, Joshua, and Isaiah.
 The characteristic Rastafarian hairstyle, dreadlocks, is said to symbolize both the lion’s mane and the strength of Samson.
 Some Rastafarians believe that African warriors wear their hair in a similar style.
 The sacramental use of marijuana among Rastafarians is believed to bring divine inspiration, to cure diseases, and to enhance strength.